Levproj000/SQL_Project-Covid/README.md

 WHERE dea.continent is not null
 )

--- Fix: Multiply by 100.0 first to avoid MS SQL integer division (getting 0) SELECT *, (Rolling_people_vaccinated * 100.0 / population) AS Popvac
+Multiply by 100.0 first to avoid MS SQL integer division (getting 0) SELECT *, (Rolling_people_vaccinated * 100.0 / population) AS Popvac
 FROM Popvsvac;